programming-maestro/portfolio/README.md

 ## 📄 License

+**All rights reserved.**

-This project is intended for **personal and professional showcase purposes**.
+This repository and its contents are intended **solely for personal and professional showcase purposes**.

-You are welcome to:

-- Reference architectural ideas
-- Learn from the structure
+### Usage Restrictions

+- ❌ Copying or reusing the source code, project structure, design patterns, or implementation details is **not permitted**
+- ❌ Redistribution, modification, or derivative works are **not allowed**
+- ❌ Commercial or non-commercial reuse is **explicitly prohibited**

+### What _is_ allowed

+- ✅ Viewing the repository for evaluation or reference
+- ✅ Reading the content for learning or inspiration **without copying**
-- Reuse patterns with attribution
+- ✅ Discussing high-level concepts with proper attribution

+If you would like to reuse any part of this repository, **explicit written permission** from the author is required.

+© Chetan Maikhuri.
+All rights reserved.

 ---